OctopusDeploy/People/Security-Operations/L3-Senior-Security-Analyst.md

 ## 🦉 Domain expertise

 - I am advanced in my team's domain.
-- I can confidently step outside my own comfort zone and adapt quickly to new technologies.
+- I can confidently step outside my comfort zone and adapt quickly to new technologies.
-- I am able to scope and lead complex projects that have wider impact for the business.
+- I can scope and lead complex projects that have a wider impact on the business.
 - I identify, qualify and reduce technical debt as appropriate to my team's priorities.

 <details>